 CV Joint Boot Repair

-A worn inner CV joint makes a humming or thumping noise while accelerating.
-A worn outer CV joint makes its most noise while turning, particularly while making a U-turn.
-It makes a cyclic clicking or clacking sound that gets louder as the joint wears.
+A worn inner CV joint hums or thumps while accelerating.
+A worn outer CV joint makes the most noise while turning, particularly during a U-turn.
+It makes a cyclic clicking or clacking sound louder as the joint wears.

 A visual inspection of a vehicle's CV axle boots is a snap.
 If the boot has broken or become loose, water and debris have likely intruded, and the entire joint or axle should be replaced.
 The grease leaks out, making a mess, and the environment leaks in, damaging the sensitive bearings.

 Replacing bad axles with remanufactured units is common.
-But when the boot is beginning to show wear and no damage has occurred, boot kits are available to replace the boots before anything happens.
-This operation is more labor-intensive than just replacing the axle as a unit but will save the axle's joints from damage.
+But when the boot is beginning to show wear and no damage has occurred, boot kits are available to replace the lubricant and boot before anything happens.
+This operation is more labor-intensive than just replacing the axle as a unit.
+It will save the axle's joints from damage.